You booked the flight. Planned the route. Packed your bags.

 Safety Wing isn’t just about insurance, however – they’re also building some exciting new products that you can add to your monthly plan.
 Later this year they are launching remote doctors – a service that gives you the ability to chat to a healthcare professional from the comfort of your home.
 You will also be able to pick a dedicated doctor – in the same way you would choose a GP back home.

 They are also working on an extensive pensions plan.
 This is another major cost that digital nomads don’t think about.
 One day you won’t be able to work anymore – so you’ll need to make sure you have access to a pension.
 Depending on the rules of your home country you might not be eligible if you’ve lived abroad for a while.
-This lets you save up a retirement pot to cover you when you’re older.
-They also offer sabbaticals where you can enjoy some of your savings before you retire – perfect for that once in a lifetime destination.
+This will let you save up a retirement pot to cover you when you’re older.
+They also offer sabbaticals where you can enjoy some of your savings before you retire.
+Perfect for that once in a lifetime destination.

 In short, Safety Wing is an online safety net for digital nomads.
 It’s easy to take social security for granted when you’re back home – but once you’re out on the road you don’t want to learn what it’s like to live without it.
 Safety Wing takes out some of this uncertainty and covers you through any bumps in the road.